-PROJECT DESCRIPTION: Replacement of Town-owned building roofs that are part their useful life.
+PROJECT DESCRIPTION: Replacement of Town-owned

 building roofs that are past their useful life

 JUSTIFICATION: Multiple Town-owned office buildings and other facilities have roofs that are approaching the end of their useful life.
 Maintaining structurally sound roofs is essential for health & safety as well as preserving the longevity of the facilities as a whole.